decretist/Dissertation/Chapter3/chapter3.md

 Siena necrology makes Robert's identification more plausible than it would have appeared to Noonan, though by no means certain.

-[^31]: Pennington reads a great deal into the order (why wasn't Gratian referred to first?) and the honorifics (why wasn't Gratian referred to as "Magister"?). @pennington_biography_2018 [387-388].
+[^31]: Pennington views the fact that Gratian was referred to second and without the honorific "Magister" as significant.
+@pennington_biography_2018 [387-388].
 There is, however, no reason to assume that the notary who reported on the proceedings would necessarily have been well-informed about Gratian, who was, after all, not a local figure in Venice.

 [^32]: @grebner_patronate_2007 is frequently cited in connection with the 1143 court case: "Recently, Gundula Grebner uncovered more